 HR is an integral part as they are directly responsible for the well-being of the employees.
 Some of the KPIs that we have chosen in this article is all about the success of the business while ensuring that the employees perform at their peak.

-Each of the KPIs that you choose should be based on the universal theory for setting goals- SMART.
+Each of the KPIs that you choose should be based on the universal theory for setting goals:

-S – The KPI should be measurable in such a way that you can refer back to it and use it as a benchmark.
+- S – The KPI should be measurable so that you can refer back to it and use it as a benchmark.